 To assist companies in applying the Code, Annexes II and III provide guidance on the preparation of the corporate governance statement and the remuneration report of the members of the board of directors (which comprises a part of the corporate governance statement).
-Annex $IV^6$ provides further guidance on internal controls based on international best practices and adapted to the Greek business environment.
-Finally, Annex V contains a list of practices included in the Code above and beyond the requirements of the law, so as to assist companies making such disclosures under Law 3873/2010.
+Annex IV provides further guidance on internal controls based on international best practices and adapted to the Greek business environment.
+Last, Annex V contains a list of practices contained in the Code above and beyond those required by Law, to assist companies in meeting their disclosure obligations under Law 3873/2010.